 Smith machine bench press form is critical when performing a bench press.
-Lie down on the bench and make sure that the bar is aligned with your mid-chest area, as we mentioned.
+Lie down on the bench and make sure that the bar is aligned with your mid-chest area, as I mentioned.

 Ensure that your core is tight and your chest is up and out.
 Unlock the barbell and bring it to your chest before pushing it back up until your arms are outstretched once again.
 Once you’re finished, you can lock the barbell back in place.